wakh/Datasets-manager/code/readme.md

 -73
 ```

-`\range date`: this command is used to get all incidents/complaints within a range of dates in database(s) specified by users
+`\range date`: this command is used to get all incidents/complaints within a range of dates in database(s) specified by users.
 Usage:
 ```
 [Input which database to select from (ERI, Service Requests, both):]